-- Consistent with the definition of "Class C operator" in §280.12 of the federal rule, eliminated requirement that a Class C operator must be an employee. - Consistent with §280.242 of the federal rule, added equipment compatibility demonstrations to the training requirements for Class A and Class B operators. - Consistent with §280.242 of the federal rule, added new operation and maintenance requirements to the training requirements for Class A and Class B operators. - Eliminated exemption from retraining requirements for Class A and Class B operators retrained annually. - Added operation and maintenance of containment sumps to the list of what must be included in operation and maintenance plans, consistent with new requirements.
+- Consistent with the definition of "Class C operator" in §280.12 of the federal rule, eliminated requirement that a Class C operator must be an employee. - Consistent with §280.242 of the federal rule, added equipment compatibility demonstrations and new operation and maintenance to the training requirements for Class A and Class B operators. - Updated grandfather clause to clarify that retraining is not required merely because the training requirements are changed. - Added requirements that existing Class A and/or B training programs and examinations must be revised to reflect changes in training requirements and approved by the department.
+Updates must be submitted within six months of the effective date of the rule. - Eliminated exemption from retraining requirements for Class A and Class B operators retrained annually. - Added operation and maintenance of containment sumps to the list of what must be included in operation and maintenance plans, consistent with new requirements.